nikfrank/ko/README.md

 ko command-from-pack
 ```

-ko will look in the project-root/package.json .devDependencies
+ko will look in the project-root/node-modules
 for ko-* packs

 inside such, it looks for ko-pack.json which lists the commands available.